GrantSeltzer/Manhattan/README.md

 ##### To do
  - man page
  - -- for full word flags, - for single letter flags
- - input default profile option
- - if neither can be found, build one from scratch
  - makefile
  - Write unit tests